 If you rerun the experiment, or reproduce the experiment by cloning it, you can select different source code for execution, see Selecting source code on the "Executing Experiments Remotely" page.

 See Tuning hyperparameters on the "Executing Experiments Remotely" page.

-In the Input Model and Output Model sections, the model name is link to the model details.
-The Input Model section also includes a link to the experiment which stored the model in Trains Server.
+- Models - In the Input Model and Output Model sections, and the model name is link to the model details.

 General experiment is in the INFO tab.
 This includes information describing the stored experiment, including creation, start, and last update date and time, the user creating the experiment, the project name, experiment state (status), and whether the experiment is archived.

 The experiment log, scalars, any other data as plots or tables, and debug samples are in the RESULTS tab.

 The Trains Web-App (UI) provides two viewing modes for results.

 - Full screen - Results only (full screen width).